ArchieAtkinson/berth/README.md

 ### Image Naming

-If using a dockerfile to provide the image, `berth` will build it and name it in a similar format as the container:
+If a dockerfile is used to provide the image, `berth` will build it and name it in a similar format as the container:
 `berth-test-71a2f882f9065141cbf75a92b2ef7217eb1ec4bb0f85a5cec919c6812e13b814`

 With the images tag always `latest`.

 A difference from the container naming convention is that the third part is a `sha256` hash of the entire dockerfile.
 This provides the same benefits as hashing the environment configuration, allowing `berth` to detect changes and rebuild if necessary.
-This image name is also added to the environment configuration so will be represented in the container hash.
+The image name is also added to the environment configuration, so will be also be represented in the container hash.

 ### Application Dependencies